Edition for Web Developers — Last Updated 3 June 2023

 Let fetchController be null.

-Let coopEnforcementResult be a new cross-origin opener policy enforcement result, with
+Let coopEnforcementResult be a new opener policy enforcement result, with

 Let finalSandboxFlags be an empty sandboxing flag set.